ricmclaughlin/ricmclaughlin.github.com/_posts/2016-11-02-aws-solutions-arch-rds.md

 Replicas can be promoted to a primary but this breaks the replication link.

-## Use Cases

-Need ACID? use RDS transactional engine; no ACID?
-Use DynamoDB

 #Labs
 [Introduction to Amazon Relational Database Service (RDS) (Linux)](https://qwiklabs.com/focuses/2926)